 Cats are obligate carnivores and in general, shouldn’t eat much fruit.
 Specially-made cat treats are a better option to give your feline, but many fruits are safe to give cats occasionally and some are even included in commercial cat foods.
-Remember that moderation is key when giving cats any kind of fruit.
-It should not exceed 5%-10% of their daily caloric intake and ideally, should be given only once or twice a week.
-Fruits that are safe treats for felines include:
+Remember that moderation is key when giving cats any kind of fruit, and these don’t really offer much in terms of nutritional benefits.
+It should not exceed 5%-10% of their daily caloric intake and ideally, should be given only once or twice a week, or less.
+Fruits that are safe treats for felines, in moderation, include:

-Cats do not require any additional vitamin C in their diet because they synthesis it themselves.
+Cats do not require any additional vitamin C in their diet because they synthesize it themselves.
 So, while oranges may be a high-vitamin C snack for humans, cats do not need it, and it can even be dangerous for them.
-There is a possibility of citrus poisoning due to the oils in oranges, and the high sugar content is not ideal either.
+There is a possibility of citrus poisoning due to the citric acid and essential oils in oranges, and the sugar content is not ideal, either.
 If you want to give your cat a treat, try specially made cat treats or healthy, cat-safe fruits instead.